dotnet/android/Documentation/project-docs/AssemblyBlobs.md

 The architecture agnostic blob is always named `assemblies.blob` while the architecture-specific one is called `assemblies.[ARCH].blob`.

+Each APK in the application (e.g. the future Feature APKs) **may** contain the above two assembly blob files (some APKs may contain only resources, other may contain only native libraries etc)

 Currently, Xamarin.Android applications will produce only one set of blobs but when Xamarin.Android adds support for Android Features, each feature APK will contain its own set of blobs.
 All of the APKs will